Seeking new talents

 3. Important dates:

-Deadline for applications: 31.
-December 2025
+Deadline for applications: 17.
+April 2026

-Remote evaluation and interviews: Nov – Dec 2025, Jan 2026
+Remote evaluation and interviews: Apr – May 2026

-Notification of candidates: February 2026 at the latest
+Notification of candidates: May – Jun 2026

 Start of the contract is expected to be between

-1. April 2026 and at the latest 1.
+1. June 2026 and at the latest 1.
 December 2026

 DC1: Identification of cryptic halogenases from biosynthetic pathways